 - Create the garlic butter marinade: In a medium-sized bowl, add the melted butter, lemon juice, garlic powder, salt and black pepper.
 Whisk until fully combined.

 - Prepare the scallops: Thaw scallops completely, if frozen.
 Pat the scallops completely dry with a paper towel.

-- Broil and serve: Add the scallops to the sheet pan in a single layer.
+- Broil and serve: Add the scallops to a sheet pan lined with aluminum foil in a single layer (or arrange them in the bottom of a rectangular baking dish.)
 Drizzle half of the marinade over the top.
 Broil in the oven for 5 to 6 minutes, then drizzle the remaining sauce on to and cook until the tops are golden brown, about 1 to 4 extra minutes.

 Cook time: Depending on the size of your scallops, you may need to adjust the cook time.
 Colossal scallops – 13 per pound need about 10 minutes of total cook time.
 Smaller scallops will need less time, so check after 6 minutes.
 They should be golden brown and cooked through.

 Expert Cooking Tips

 - Thaw scallops completely before using.
 If you’re using frozen scallops, it’s important to make sure they are thawed completely.
 This will ensure that no moisture is trapped in the scallop that would make them steam in the oven instead of roast.

 - Pat the scallops dry completely with paper towels before seasoning.
 This will help to ensure that the seasoning sticks properly which will lead to that golden brown top and delicious flavor.

 - Let the scallops sit out at room temperature for 12 to 15 minutes before broiling.
 This will help prevent them from being “shocked” in the oven by the high heat which may cause the meat to tense up and become tough.